Testing enetcache

 Third party extensions often rely on TYPO3 Core extensions to add key functionality.

-If a project needs a TYPO3 extension, it will add the required extension using composer require
+If a project needs a TYPO3 extension, it adds the extension to its own root

-file of the extension into a root composer.json file.
+file into a root composer.json file.

 Testing enetcache

-The following is based on the current (May, 2023) main branch of enetcache, later versions may be structured differently.
+The following is based on the current (May, 2023) main branch of enetcache.
+Later versions may be structured differently.

-This main branch:
+The main branch:

 - supports TYPO3 v11 and TYPO3 v12